A Copy of a Copy?

 But I told him that many unknown ways of writing music are yet to be found and explored.

 And that actually, we don’t even need to go there.
-Music theory as we know it today is enough to offer uncommon ways to approach our music compositions.
+Because music theory as we know it today is enough to offer uncommon ways to approach our music compositions.

 A Simple Formula